coapjs/node-coap/README.md

   if `multicastAddress` is set.
 If absent, server will try to listen `multicastAddress` on all available interfaces
 * `piggybackReplyMs`: set the number of milliseconds to wait for a biggyback response.
 Default 50.
+* `sendAcksForNonConfirmablePackets`: Optional.
+Use this to suppress sending ACK messages for non-confirmable packages

 #### Event: 'request'